brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 Security analysts attributed the targeted phishing campaign to APTXX after identifying code similarities in the malicious emails, linking it to the group’s espionage operations.

+### ASM (Attack Surface Management)
+**Definition:**
+Attack Surface Management (ASM) is the continuous discovery, analysis, and monitoring of an organization's digital assets and potential attack vectors.
+ASM focuses especially on internet-facing assets and aims to proactively identify weaknesses that threat actors may exploit.

+**Example Sentence:**
+A cybersecurity team uses an ASM platform to discover and monitor all internet-facing assets, identifying vulnerabilities before attackers can exploit them.

 ### Attack Path Mapping
 **Definition:**
 Attack path mapping is the process of identifying and visualizing potential paths an attacker might take to reach critical assets within a network.